 Their mother had given her the job though, because it was the only part they could get her to do.
 Rose hated studying magick but loved aimlessly wandering the acres of wooded area that surrounded their Colorado home, picking up leaves and digging up roots.
 Made no damn sense to Ella, but she would never figure that girl out, so whatever.

 She walked back over to the table and sighed.
 None of her sisters were interested in magick.
 They were all full-blooded witches, with both of their parents having been born in the magick, but for some reason her sisters just didn't seem to care.
 That left all the responsibility on her shoulders.

 She dragged herself up the stairs, not looking forward to mixing more things in more bowls.
-As she neared the kitchen, she could hear something sizzling, and a sweet smell permeated the air.
+As she neared the kitchen, she could hear something sizzling, and a sweet aroma permeated the air.

-"Aunt Vic!" she said when she caught sight of a bright red swarm of hair on top of a tall graceful frame.
+"Aunt Vic!" she said when she caught sight of a bright red swarm of hair atop a tall graceful frame.
 Her mother's younger sister, Victoria, was a godsend.
-She was always coming over to help cook, or help Maribel with her homework or Rose on the piano.
+She was always stopping by to help cook, or to help Maribel with her homework or Rose on the piano.
 She was also a Great Healer, and could interpret the old texts for Ella.
-With her mother gone, she really didn't know where she'd be without her aunt.
+With her mother gone, Ella really didn't know where she'd be without her aunt.

 "What are we having?"
 Ella asked.

 "Teriyaki stir fry."

 "And a conversation," Victoria added with a sly smile on her softly freckled face.

 Ella wasn't fooled by that smile.
 "Oh no. You've got ulterior motives tonight don't you?" she asked.
 They both knew what this was about.